AdobeDocs/advertising.en/help/dsp/audiences/custom-segment-create.md

         * To track users exposed to an ad unit on desktop or mobile devices:

             1. Copy the impression tracking tag, which is labeled "[!UICONTROL Desktop or mobile ads]."

+   1. (Tags for segments that track [!DNL ID5] IDs) In the copied tag, replace `ID5_PARTNER_ID` with the partner ID that [!DNL ID5] assigned to your organization.

+      If you don't know your partner ID, contact your Adobe Account Team.

 1. Add the tag to either the [!UICONTROL Pixel] tab for each relevant ad or to the [!UICONTROL Event Pixels] section of the [[!UICONTROL Tracking] settings for each relevant placement](/help/dsp/campaign-management/placements/placement-settings.md#placement-tracking).